 You can walk inside the Eiffel Tower.
 Purchasing tickets online ahead of time is imperative, otherwise the lines are LONG!

-If your time is limited, and you only have a few days during your first time in Paris, an added bonus for purchasing your tickets online is you probably will not have to wait in the long lines at the venue to buy your tickets or to enter after you have your tickets in hand.
+If your time is limited, and you only have a few days during your first time in Paris, an added bonus for purchasing your tickets online is you probably will not have to wait in the long lines at the venue to buy your tickets.
+Or to enter because you have your tickets in hand.
 This can save you considerable time affording you more time to devote to other attractions.

 5) Save Money During Your First Time In Paris By Getting Food And Snacks At A Local Grocery Store

 Fran Prix grocery stores are a fixture in Paris.
 There seems to be one on every corner!
-Stock up on drinks and fresh fruit, snacks, and pastries or French bread.
-These items are budget-friendly and can serve as a quick breakfast or lunch, or to bring along with you during your first time in Paris as a snack.
+Stock up on drinks, fresh fruit, snacks, and pastries or French bread.
+These items are budget-friendly and can serve as a quick breakfast or lunch.
+Or to bring along with you during your first time in Paris as a snack.
 Sightseeing can make you hungry!

 In Europe, you will have to pay for grocery bags.
 It is not much, but often enough, it can get annoyingly costly.
 These foldable, waterproof reusable grocery bags would tuck in a corner of your suitcase and be perfect for filling all of your groceries.
 If you want larger bags, these eco-friendly bags fold into small squares and have a larger capacity.